crossy-l/VanillaPings/README.md

 ping-item-count=true                # Show the count of items near an item ping ping-item-count-range=1.0           # Range for counting items near an item ping ping-remove-old=true                # If old pings should be removed automatically every 20s.
-Old pings are created when a ping hasn't deleted itself due to the world unloading.
+Old pings are created when a ping hasn't deleted itself due to the world unloading. ping-glowing=true                   # If pings should be highlighted with glowing. ping-glowing-flash=true             # Start flashing the ping (only if ping-glowing is enabled) when it's about to disappear.
 ```
 *You may delete the file to regenerate the default configuration upon a restart.
 A reload only reconstructs current values into the file (This behaviour will likely change in future updates).*